-Donation receipts, or donation tax receipts, are a form of donor communication that provide official documentation of a gift made by a donor.
-Donation receipts (often written in the form of an acknowledgment letter) let the donor know that their donation has been received and gives the nonprofit an opportunity to express their gratitude.
-Nonprofits also use donation receipts to provide donors with important information needed for tax purposes.
+Donation receipts, or donation tax receipts, provide official documentation of a gift made by a donor.
+Often written in the form of an acknowledgment letter, they let the donor know that their donation has been received and allow the nonprofit to express its gratitude.
+Nonprofits also use donation receipts to provide donors with essential information needed for tax purposes.

 What’s the best format for your donation receipt?

-Due to the important information contained within a donation tax receipt, there is a specific format they must follow.
-All donation tax receipts should include the following information:
+Due to the critical information contained within a donation tax receipt, these receipts must follow a specific format.
+According to the IRS, donation tax receipts should include the following information:

 - The name of the organization